SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-**Depends**.
-The system itself only contributes to the Physics Rigidbodies count, and Physics Colliders if **World Physics** is enabled.
-This generates 3 - 5 Rigidbodies and 2 - 4 Colliders, which will pull your Avatar down to at least [Medium/Poor](https://docs.vrchat.com/docs/avatar-performance-ranking-system).
-Any other stat reductions are dependent on what balls you choose to use alongside this system.
+It is not compatible by default, but manual modifications can be made to reach [optimization standards](https://docs.vrchat.com/docs/avatar-performance-ranking-system).
+It is possible to get down as far as Good rating, assuming you had a near Excellent rating model prior to clone generation.
+You would have to remove the HUD mesh, and modify the `Show Self` and `Hide Self` animation clips to matswap your body mesh to an invisible material instead of toggling the body mesh to prevent yourself from being permanently culled.
+Any other stat reductions are dependent on what avatar you choose to use with this system.

 </details>

 <details>

-  <summary> <strong> How do I fix Disable Facial Anims to also disable non-blendshapes (Tongues/Eyes)? </strong> </summary>
+  <summary> <strong> How do I fix No Gesture Expressions to also disable non-blendshapes (Tongues/Eyes)? </strong> </summary>

 ######

 <blockquote>

-Navigate through your project files to your Avatar's GeneratedSBResources folder and locate the animation clip for *Disable Facial Animations* in the Animations folder.
+Navigate through your project files to your Avatar's Generated Assets folder for Carbon Copy and locate the animation clips for `Gesture` and `Jutsu` in the UI folder.
 You can add extra properties to this clip to account for resetting your non-blendshape animations.

 </details>